solo-io/gloo/docs/content/operations/advanced/zero-downtime-gateway-rollout/_index.md

 ### Upstream options

 As explained above, it's best to have your upstream API start failing health checks once it receives a termination signal.
-Talking Envoy side, you can add retries, health checks and outlier detection as shown below:
+From the Envoy side, you can add retries, health checks and outlier detection as shown below:

 {{< highlight yaml "hl_lines=9 19" >}}
 apiVersion: gloo.solo.io/v1